Skip to content

 Round robin is a very lightweight and simple load balancing strategy.
 It simply distributes requests to workers in a round robin fashion.
 This can be a good strategy for most workloads, it is very simple and has very little overhead.

 You should NOT use round robin if the server is stateful, as it will not guarantee that requests from the same client will be routed to the same worker.
-If you need persistent state, use IP Hash.
+If you need persistent state, use IP Hash or Cookie Hash.

 If a worker dies, the requests that were routed will continue to be the next available worker that is alive.